Film review: How the Vikings defense fell apart on Eagles' 53-yard touchdown

 "If you go back and look at that, I knew that play was coming," Peterson said.
 "I said, 'Here come the shot, here come the shot.'
 Just got behind us, a communication breakdown on the back end."

-Eagles receiver Quez Watkins reached nearly 21 miles per hour, according to NFL Next Gen Stats, when speeding past the Vikings secondary on a touchdown that accounted for 53 of Hurts' 333 passing yards and a 14-0 Eagles lead.
+Eagles receiver Quez Watkins reached nearly 21 miles per hour, according to NFL Next Gen Stats, when speeding past the Vikings secondary on a touchdown that accounted for 53 of Hurts' 333 passing yards and put the Eagles ahead 14-0.
 There wasn't a Vikings defender nearby even if they could catch Watkins.

 "It looked like they nailed down our safety in a quarters look," said head coach Kevin O'Connell, referring to a scheme with four deep defenders each responsible for a quarter of the field.
 "That's what happens when you get the coverage to kind of declare a little bit with the run game thrown in there, but I thought Jalen [Hurts] threw the ball very well tonight.
 I thought they protected him well, and it was kind of body blows with their run game, and then when those explosive opportunities came, he made a lot of those plays."